Bobby Labonte: Personal life

-Labonte currently resides in High Point, North Carolina with his wife Kristin.
+Labonte currently resides in High Point, North Carolina, with his wife Kristin.
 He has two children from his previous marriage to Donna Slate, Robert Tyler, and Madison, and is an avid outdoorsman.
 Tyler recently graduated from Texas A&M and is now in law school at Campbell University in Buies Creek, North Carolina.
 Tyler has worked on political campaigns for Thom Tillis and served in 2014 as an intern for Interstate Batteries, which sponsored Bobby's 2000 championship season.
 Madison began school at Appalachian State University in the spring of 2017.
+Labonte's father, Bob, died on April 8, 2024.

-Labonte also owns Breaking Limits, a marketing, public relations, events and sponsorship agency, working out of High Point, North Carolina.
+Labonte founded Breaking Limits, a marketing, public relations, events and sponsorship agency, working out of High Point, North Carolina.
 Labonte continues to own a Red Mango yogurt shop on the campus of Duke University.
 The Bobby Labonte Foundation continues to provide grants to non-profit organizations located in the Triad of North Carolina whose work supports building stronger foundations for children and their families.
 Labonte also founded Longhorn Chassis with his brother Terry in 2010.
 Longhorn Chassis builds dirt late model race cars.